 The past year has brought strange and unprecedented times for businesses.
 With little to no events allowed, this has curtailed businesses in making new, valuable connections.
 However, digital solutions have remained key during the outbreak, making networking as easy as ever before.

-We live in strange and unprecedented times, with ongoing lockdown restrictions continuing to curtail businesses across a range of industries in Northern Ireland and beyond.
-However, digital businesses have remained largely operational during the outbreak, and networking is just as important than ever.
-In a highly relevant pre-Covid interview, ProfileTree CEO Ciaran Connolly sat down with Business First’s Michael Osborne to talk about the benefits of joining a business membership group.
+In a highly relevant pre-pandemic interview, we sat down with Business First’s Michael Osborne to talk about the benefits of joining a business network group.
 Check it out, and don’t forget to subscribe to Business Leaders for more industry-leading insights!